 lime yoghurt and pistachio cake

-Aren’t yoghurt cakes gorgeous?
-And so easy – you just throw everything into a bowl and mix a bit, not even too much.
-I believe French children learn to bake those at pre-school age because it’s easy and fun, measuring out the other ingredients using the yoghurt pot – that’s gâteau au yaourt for you, voilà!
-I’ve always thought French education system was far superior…
+Yoghurt cakes are also famously easy – this particular example is what I call a bucket cake; you just throw everything into a bowl and mix a bit, not even too much.
+Not surprising that French children first learn to bake a simple yoghurt cake, at pre-school age because it’s easy and fun, measuring out the other ingredients using the yoghurt pot.
+That’s gâteau au yaourt for you, voilà!
+I’ve always thought French education system was far superior.

-This, apart from yoghurt, is also a drizzle cake.
-Do not worry too much about cooking the syrup, reducing it by half and so on – it must make the cake WET.
-I would boil it down far too much in the past until I saw my former boss and a baker extraordinaire slosh about a pint of lemony sugary water on her lemon cake, tilting the tin this way and that way to let it soak in better.
+This, apart from yoghurt, is also a drizzle cake as mentioned above so it thoroughly embodies the characteristic described by the word I simply detest (not alone in it) and try very hard to replace with 'wet' or 'dewy'.
+The syrup need not be very syrupy; do not worry too much about reducing it to thicken and so on – it must make the cake WET.
+I used to boil it down far too much in the past until I saw my former boss and a baker extraordinaire slosh about a pint of lemony sugary water on her lemon cake, tilting the tin this way and that way to let it soak in better.
 And the result was astonishing.
 She didn’t even bother jabbing holes in it with a skewer.
-Ah - but there are artists and there are drones.
+I guess there are the artists and there are the drones.
 I jab the holes.

 The recipe is Rachel Allen’s from ‘Bake’.
-Pistachios are optional but add value, and rose water is a must – incredible flavour.
-And if you can get hold of those sugared rose petals, it will be a work of art.
+Pistachios are optional but they add value, and rose water is a must as it gives the drizzling syrup incredible flavour.
+And if you can get hold of those sugared rose petals, it will be a work of art, looking far more elaborate, intricate and skillful than it really is.
 Much more sophisticated than a French toddler could make.

 lime yoghurt and pistachio cakeServings: 14-16Time: 1 hour 15 minutes